If Greece has The Odyssey and Dublin Ulysses, then Sydney has Cicada Gambit

 "It is Mr Bloom’s day," Martin insisted in his precisely pedantic voice.
 The nurses, who obviously did not know the significance of June 16, thought he was rambling.

-Last year, on the thirtieth anniversary of his death, Nadia Wheatley (Martin’s literary executor) and Vivienne Latham (Martin’s copyright holder) developed a memorial website and launched a new selection of his poems, Beautiful Objects, published by Ligature (www.martinjohnstonpoet.com).
+In 2020, on the thirtieth anniversary of Martin's death, Nadia Wheatley (Martin’s literary executor) and Vivienne Latham (Martin’s copyright holder) developed a memorial website and launched a new selection of his poems, Beautiful Objects, published by Ligature (www.martinjohnstonpoet.com).